-6. Qualifying Paper
+7. Qualifying Paper

 The Qualifying Paper is a paper of the length of a substantial journal article (i.e., about 30-40 pages in double-spaced typescript), showing mastery of a particular area of the subject, and making an original contribution in that area.
-It is not expected to be "publishable" in the sense that any Qualifying Paper of passing quality would be expected to be accepted in its current form by a major philosophy journal.
-However, it is expected to be a paper of the same general type as a published article, and to be such that, with further revisions, it could develop into a paper worth submitting for publication.
+It is expected to be a paper of the same general type as a published article, and to be such that, potentially with further revisions, it could develop into a paper worth submitting for publication.
 The topic of the paper is to be chosen by the student in consultation with his or her advisor.

-Work on the Qualifying Paper extends from the end of the second year to the middle of the third year.
+Work on the Qualifying Paper extends from the middle of the second year to the middle of the third year.
 Every student is expected to sign up for independent study with his or her advisor for the first term of the third year in order to work on this project.
-By May 31 of the student's second year, a general topic and list of readings for the Qualifying Paper should be submitted to the student's advisor.
-A five-page prospectus of the paper should be presented to the student's advisor by 1st day of classes in the Fall Term of the student's Third year.
-A draft of the Qualifying Paper is due by December 1, and the paper itself is due by the first day of class of the Spring Term.
+By May 31 of the student's second year, a topic and list of readings for the Qualifying Paper should be submitted to the student's advisor.
+A draft of the Qualifying Paper is due by September 30.
+The draft will be circulated and presented in a meeting of the Research Seminar during the Fall semester.
+The paper itself is due by the first day of class of the Spring Term.